 However, none of the Norton antivirus packages has a file shredder, a file-encryption tool, a true hardened browser or a file roll-back in case of ransomware infection.
 Bitdefender and Kaspersky offer all of these.

 Norton 360: Performance and system impact

 Norton's malware-detection engine takes up few system resources in the background, but a lot during active scans.
-(You'll want to set your scans to run overnight.)
+You'll want to set your scans to run during off hours.